 There are a number of treatments for Morton's neuroma depending on the severity.

-Many times a metatarsal pad can be build into the orthotic which then attempts to spread apart the adjacent metatarsal bones and thereby remove the pressure on the nerve, thus reducing pain.
-I generally reserve this type of Morton's neuroma treatment for patients who are not candidates for other types of treatment.
+Many times a Morton's neuroma pad can be built into the orthotic which then attempts to spread apart the adjacent metatarsal bones and thereby remove the pressure on the nerve, thus reducing pain.
+I generally reserve this type of neuroma treatment for patients who are not candidates for other types of treatment.
 This type of therapy is the most conservative type available for this condition.
 For more information on orthotics and Morton's neuroma, click here.

 I think it is important to point out that this procedure is best performed under ultrasound guidance.
 Most foot specialists are very familiar with Morton's neuroma and think they can isolate the nerve just because "they know where it is".
 This is not necessarily true.
 Injecting blindly increases the chances of complications including missing the nerve entirely, freezing by mistake, an artery or a vein or perhaps even the interossei muscle that runs between the metatarsal bones all of which can lead to more pain and problems.

 By using ultrasound guidance, two very important issues are addressed.
 One is that there is truly a neuroma and two, the nerve is actually frozen and not another structure in the area.
 There may be some mild post procedure discomfort that should be relieved with a mild analgesic.